Last weekend I cycled the Brevet Cymru 400km.

 I felt healthy.
 But the folly of it is there for all to see.
 I had no (or virtually no) MS symptoms, but as the sun set and the temperature suddenly dropped, the event felt more and more like something irresponsible for me to be doing.
 Soon after, of course, I found myself lost, with that feeling of dawning realisation all seasoned cyclists must recognise.
 I had to go through the process: having to admit it to myself; quell the disappointment; and then get on with putting it right.
 I accidently added 17km to the route on that “leg” and it chipped badly away at my resolve.

 The night, however, was a pretty perfect one.
 A huge long descent on the beautifully smooth A40 was puffed up by a light tailwind.
-The temperature almost dropped beyond zero and, as a result, the air was crisply clear and the stars were all out to shine.
+The temperature dropped to near-freezing and, as a result, the air was crisply clear and the stars were all out to shine.
 It was in these early hours of the morning though that the ride became hardest: probably just a well-trained body-clock beginning to cry for sleep; but also one of the side-effects of such a long descent were that the chills had really set in – my energies dropped through the floor and things started to swim and swirl.
-I was grateful when a much cheerier rider pulled me in and allowed me to rather doggedly draft him home – tiptoeing past some wheel spinning joy-riders fresh from their night out in Abergavenny town.
+I was grateful when a much cheerier rider pulled me in and allowed me to rather doggedly draft him home – tiptoeing past some wheel-spinning joy-riders fresh from their night out in Abergavenny town.

 I had ridden the whole ride with the one-legged lopsidedness that I have now adopted.
 New cycling shoes; new foot-beds; heavy strapping; and anti-inflammatories all internet-researched weapons against the issues I’ve been having with my left foot.
 Joint were swollen – but not unduly – but my left foot still curled in its curiously apologetic way when I got home.